MicrosoftDocs/ai-builder/ai-builder-docs/prediction-model-in-flow.md

 ---
-title: Use prediction model in Microsoft Power Automate -  AI Builder | Microsoft Docs
+title: Use prediction model in Power Automate -  AI Builder | Microsoft Docs
 description: Provides information about how to use a prediction model in Power Automate.
 author: Dean-Haas
 manager: kvivek